rheome-dev/Phonoglyph/docs/REFACTOR_PLAN.md

 ## 🌐 Overview

-Phonoglyph’s codebase contains the skeleton of a powerful visual synthesis platform but lacks a maintainable architecture for compositing, state flow, and deterministic rendering.
+Raybox's codebase contains the skeleton of a powerful visual synthesis platform but lacks a maintainable architecture for compositing, state flow, and deterministic rendering.

 This plan establishes a clean separation of concerns and provides a roadmap to reach **Private Alpha → Paid Beta** without introducing unnecessary scalability work prematurely.